-Alumni Spotlight: Laurel Hilbert on Service & Change
+Alumni Spotlight: Laurel Hilbert on Service and Change

 Writer, marathon runner, policy worker, facilitator of change—Laurel Hilbert has a wide range of titles that describe his passions.
 One title in particular made him an excellent choice to lead a recent symposium with students: Laurel Springs alumni.